 - Dogs that are totally spastic and uncontrollable, may also be less desirable candidates as the complication rates after surgery will be increased.

-- Fig 1 shows a dog’s pelvis afflicted with hip dysplasia of the left hip joint (your right) Note the extensive bone spurs that are surrounding the joint in comparison to the opposite normal hip joint.
+- Figure below shows a dog’s pelvis afflicted with hip dysplasia of the left hip joint (your right) Note the extensive bone spurs that are surrounding the joint in comparison to the opposite normal hip joint.

 Total Hip Replacement Surgery